Sustaining the Legacy of Discovery at Taylor University

-On May 20, 2010, Taylor University officials broke ground for the Euler Science Complex, the largest single building project in Taylor’s history – both in terms of physical size and cost.
-Named after Taylor friends Greg and Mary Fran Euler, the 137,000 square-foot, $41.4 million facility adjoins the current 58,000 square-foot Nussbaum Science Center, and houses many innovative sustainability features, some of which were developed by Taylor students and faculty.
+Taylor University’s Euler Science Complex is the largest single building project in Taylor’s history – both in terms of physical size and cost.
+Named after Taylor friends Greg and Mary Fran Euler, the 137,000 square-foot, $41.4 million facility adjoins the 58,000 square-foot Nussbaum Science Center.
+It houses many innovative sustainability features, some of which were developed by Taylor faculty and students.

 Please schedule a tour, view innovative features and learn more about the students, faculty and alumni who have built the legacy of discovery that the Euler Science Complex continues to support with more room, better facilities and progressive tools.